 Dr. Minnick joined Macalester College in 2009.
 She previously held positions in academic administration at SUNY-New Paltz, Michigan State University and the University of Minnesota.
-As Director of Academic Programs she is responsible the following areas:
+As Director of Academic Programs and Advising she is responsible for the following areas:

 Academic Advising: Macalester uses a faculty advising model.
-The Academic Programs Office manages advising assignments, provides resources and support to advisors, meets with students in academic difficulty, and supports students in major decision-making.
+Academic Programs and Advising manages advising assignments, provides resources and support to advisors, meets with students in academic difficulty, and supports students in major decision-making.

 Academic Integrity: The Director investigates reported integrity violations and assigns appropriate sanctions.

 Academic Standing: The Director convenes the committee that reviews student performance at the end of each term and communicates the assigned statuses to students and college personnel.
 The Director and Dean of Students partner in providing outreach to students in academic difficulty.

 First-Year Courses: All incoming first-year students are required to take in their first semester a course designed to assist them in their transition to college, specifically to the liberal arts model, and to Macalester’s academic expectations of them.
 First-Year Courses typically emphasize college-level writing and library research skills.
 Academic Programs and Advising recruits faculty, oversees learning outcomes, manages student enrollment, hires and supports writing assistants, and facilitates associated co-curricular activities.